 With the holidays just around the corner, I’ve been looking for a quiet place to collect my thoughts.
-But that’s when Earl Creighton’s thugs try to throw a woman off my local cliff.
+But that’s when Earl Creighton’s goons try to throw a woman off my local cliff.
 I normally don’t get involved with human troubles, but something about this woman captivates me beyond reason.
-I know can’t walk away until Creighton is dealt with and his connection to the shadow group, Backlog, is severed.
-Rochelle is a temptation I must resist.
-How hard can it be?
-I’m a gargoyle.
-Made of stone, especially my heart.
-Not even an earth witch can penetrate its solid shell.
-Right?
+We share a one-night stand and I know she’s meant to be mine.
+But Rochelle is no one’s property and she might not sign Loki’s contract.
+If she refuses, I’ll have to let her go and that will crack the foundation of my soul.
+No pressure, right?

 I’d been minding my own business, enjoying the lights and the snow around the Holiday Depot as I sipped my hot chocolate.
 My friends had wanted to take pictures with the hot Santa on the old-fashioned train engine with brass accents and a big E on the front.
 I wasn’t interested in the guy – he seemed a little too handsy for me, but I took some shots for my blog, The Better Bitter Brew: The Witch’s Guide to Fort Collins.
 Mostly, I was content to watch the festival.